Ozark Season 4 Finale's Polarising Ending Explained

-Ozark season four part two landed on Netflix on April 29, and features the show's final seven episodes ever.
-Endings aren't easy, especially for a show so critically acclaimed, but after five years Ozark finally has one.
-Whether it's a good ending, however, depends on who you ask.
+Ozark's fourth season featured the show's last seven episodes ever.
+Endings are tough, especially for a critically acclaimed show, but after five years Ozark finally has its finake.
+Was it a good ending?
+Depends on who you ask.

 Ozark began in 2017 with Chicago accountant Marty Byrde (Jason Bateman) making a deal for his life: After finding himself on the wrong side of a drug cartel gun, he says he'll launder money in the Ozarks in exchange for the safety of his family.
 By the time we got to season four's first part, back in January, Marty and his wife, Wendy (Laura Linney), were in deep with that cartel.